seL4/camkes-tool/docs/index.md

 ### Modules

-Each subset of CAmkES functionality is encapsulate in a Python module that defines exactly what functions and variables are exported.
+Each subset of CAmkES functionality is encapsulated in a Python module that defines exactly what functions and variables are exported.
 The APIs of these are described below and usage should be reasonably straightforward.
 To import any of these modules the top-level directory of this distribution should be in